OpenBfS/UncertRadio/README.md

 Version 2.4.32 is the last version that can be installed with an installation program for Windows.

-Since version 2.1.4 (2017) the download consists of one executable file, which combines all required components of teh Software (help-files, short installation guide, collection of validated example projects).
-Additionally, a brief instruction to use the software may be downloaded.
+From version 2.1.4 (2017) to 2.4.32 the download consisted of one executable file, which combines all required components of teh Software (help-files, short installation guide, collection of validated example projects).
+Additionally, a brief instruction to use the software was provided for download.
 The private or commercial use of the software is free of charge.

-Since version 1.08 (2013) UncertRadio can be used as an interface between the software for acquiring measurement data and the transfer of characteristic values into a modern laboratory information system.
+Since version 1.08 (2013) **UncertRadio** can be used as an interface between the software for acquiring measurement data and the transfer of characteristic values into a modern laboratory information system.
 The csv format is used for data import and export.